 This year's celebration was a particularly momentous one for Sofia, as it was the last time she would be appearing in front of members of the public as Miss Hellqvist before she is given the title Princess Sofia, Duchess of Värmland upon her marriage to the prince.

-Dressed in traditional garments and matching her future sisters-in-law, Princess Madeleine, Sofia had one notable difference in her outfit.
+Dressed in traditional garments and matching her future sisters-in-law, Crown Princess Victoria and Princess Madeleine, Sofia had one notable difference in her outfit.
 The pretty brunette did not wear the folded white cap, unlike Victoria, Madeleine and Queen Silvia, signaling that she is not yet a married woman.

 The heavily pregnant Madeleine looked particularly radiant in her maternity outfit, and was at one point pictured cradling her large baby bump.
 The fourth-in-line to the throne is due to give birth any day now, which means that she may have to skip her older brother's upcoming wedding.

 The main event of the national day festivities was held at Skansen, Stockholm's open-air museum, where King Carl XVI Gustaf gave his annual speech.